 These electricians specialize in security systems, communication devices, and electrical networking systems.

 These electricians work on lighting systems in businesses and other commercial sites.
-You need to complete 2,000 hours of mandatory training and pass the qualifying exam.
+You must complete 2,000 hours of mandatory training and pass the qualifying exam.

 Licensed independent electrical contractors often own and operate their businesses, designing, maintaining, and installing electrical systems in residential, commercial, and industrial environments.
 The California Contractors State Licensing Board requires a C-10 license.